-Even once the true cause of my disease is discovered, unless we change the way our institutions work, unless we change our culture, we will do this again to another disease.
-Living with this illness has taught me that science and medicine are profoundly human endeavors.
-Doctors, scientists, policymakers are not immune to the biases of the rest of the world.
-We need to think about women's health in a more nuanced way - our immune systems are just as much a battleground for equality as the rest of our bodies.
-We need to listen to patient's stories.
-And when faced with uncertainty we must be willing to say "I don't know."
-"I don't know" is a beautiful thing.
-"I don't know" is where discovery starts.
-If we can remember that, then maybe then we can approach the great vastness of all that we do not know, and rather than fear uncertainty, greet it with a sense of wonder.
+We need to realize that science and medicine are profoundly human endeavors, and that doctors, scientists and policymakers are not immune to the biases of the rest of the world.
+We also need to think about women's health in a more nuanced way - our immune systems are just as much a battleground for equality as the rest of our bodies.
+Finally, we need to listen to patient's stories, and when faced with uncertainty we must be willing to say "I don't know" - because "I don't know" is where discovery starts.